SPIEGEL Publishing House

 The SPIEGEL Group

-The SPIEGEL Group is one of Germany’s most respected media companies.
-Alongside SPIEGEL ONLINE and the news magazine DER SPIEGEL, the publishing group includes a wide range of other journalistic print and digital products.
+The SPIEGEL Group is one of the most respected media companies in Europe.
+In addition to SPIEGEL ONLINE and the news magazine DER SPIEGEL, the publishing group includes a large number of other journalistic print and digital products.

 TYPO3-Coaching